acmetz/SitecoreAPIGraphQLClient/COPILOT_INSTRUCTIONS.md

      - Enable **Microsoft.CodeAnalysis.NetAnalyzers**; consider `TreatWarningsAsErrors=true`.
      - Keep formatting consistent via `.editorconfig` committed at repo root.

+ 10. **Nuget Package Info**
+    - The package ID is SitecoreAPIGraphQLClient
+    - ensure the package description is clear and concise, suitable for NuGet and GitHub.
+    - ensure the README is included in the NuGet package to satisfy `PackageReadmeFile` (fixes NU5039).
+    - ensure the package has repository and project URLs set

    **Starter `.editorconfig` excerpt**
    ```editorconfig
    root = true